How to Track User Activity in WordPress

 You can view your custom dimensions reports in the MonsterInsights dashboard by going to Insights » Reports » Dimensions.

-User ID Custom Dimension Report
+User ID Custom Dimension Report - track individual users

 We hope this article helped you learn how to set up WordPress user activity tracking.
 If you enjoyed this article, you might also want to read the beginners’ guide to custom dimensions in Google Analytics.

-And don’t forget to follow us on Twitter and Facebook for more Google Analytics tutorials.
+And don’t forget to follow us on Twitter, Facebook and YouTube for more helpful Google Analytics tips.

 Want to Try MonsterInsights for Free?